 - For high school students (studying abroad or short-term visitation program):

-- Undergraduate and graduate students (eligible types of international study programs include: direct enrollment, affiliate/third-party, exchange, degree-seeking).
+- Must be undergraduate and graduate students (eligible types of international study programs include: direct enrollment, affiliate/third-party, exchange, degree-seeking)

 Aspirational Student Metrics

-MAP is designed to expand opportunities for high school and college students who may not otherwise have them.
-When considering proposals, the selection committee will give priority to programs that support cohorts including:
+When considering proposals, the selection committee will give preference to programs that support cohorts including:

 - Students with no prior U.S.-Japan exchange experience abroad.